WPManageNinja/custom-tiktok-feed/readme.txt

 **Number of feeds:** This filter option of Ninja TikTok feed will allow you to show how many feeds you want to show.

-**Posts order:** Display your Tikok feed with your desired post order.
+**Posts order:** Display your TikTok feed with your desired post order.
 You have Ascending and Descending orders to choose from.

 **Feed Settings:** The multiple feed setting options will allow you to open your post either in default or in TikTok.
 Also, you can choose to display/hide the **Author Name**, **Photo**, **Description**, or **Platform Icon**.

-**Header Settings:** To give your TikTok feed a different look or decorate it deversely, you can use the header part of your TikTok where you have a **Profile picture**, **Account Name**; with Ninja TikTok Feed, you are free to hide/display them in your feed.
+**Header Settings:** To give your TikTok feed a different look or decorate it diversely, you can use the header part of your TikTok where you have a **Profile picture**, **Account Name**; with Ninja TikTok Feed, you are free to hide/display them in your feed.

 **Pagination:** If you have multiple videos and want to keep them on multiple pages, you have **Pagination** option, it will let you select how many feeds you want to show on one page and customize the button text.